loda-lang/loda-programs/programs/oeis/list4.md

 * [A229573](http://oeis.org/A229573) ([program](229/A229573.asm)): Number of defective 4-colorings of an n X 3 0..3 array connected horizontally, vertically, diagonally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..3 order.
 * [A229580](http://oeis.org/A229580) ([program](229/A229580.asm)): Number of defective 3-colorings of an n X 2 0..2 array connected horizontally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
 * [A229581](http://oeis.org/A229581) ([program](229/A229581.asm)): Number of defective 3-colorings of an n X 3 0..2 array connected horizontally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
+* [A229582](http://oeis.org/A229582) ([program](229/A229582.asm)): Number of defective 3-colorings of an n X 4 0..2 array connected horizontally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
 * [A229587](http://oeis.org/A229587) ([program](229/A229587.asm)): Number of defective 3-colorings of a 2 X n 0..2 array connected horizontally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order
 * [A229593](http://oeis.org/A229593) ([program](229/A229593.asm)): Number of boomerang patterns appearing in n X n coins, rotation not allowed.
 * [A229598](http://oeis.org/A229598) ([program](229/A229598.asm)): Voids left when packing boomerangs into n X n coins.